ankanbal/my-game-design-trials/README.md

 # my-game-design-trials

-This repository contains all my game design projects that I did on my own or learned from any tutorial then applied them to create a little variation of it.
+This repository will contain all my game design projects that I will do on my own or learn from any tutorial then apply them to create a little variation of it.

-The zip folders contains different games that I created.
+The zip folders will contain different games that I will create.

-Some are Unity3D projects while some are HTML(web games) projects.
+Some will be Unity3D projects while some will be HTML(web games) projects.

 ...........................................GAME ON................................................